pimcore/pimcore/doc/Development_Documentation/05_Objects/01_Object_Classes/01_Data_Types/03_Number_Types.md

 | Millimeter | mm           | m        |  0.001 |
 | Inch       | "            | m        | 0.0254 |

 When you now have a quantity value field in your data objects and change the unit to a unit which has the same base unit as the unit before the value gets automatically converted.
+For example when you have 2 m and change the unit to "mm" then the value will automatically change to 2000.

 You can also trigger conversion programmatically:
 ```php